 One of the biggest responsibilities of a Google PM is to come up with new ideas for products.
 Google product managers are supposed to be well-versed in conducting market research that enables them to gather data about consumer preferences, which can then be used to develop a product that is sure to be loved by customers.

 After coming up with ideas, product managers at Google then focus on getting their ideas approved and working on creating the perfect product strategy.
 The product strategy addresses all the components of the production process, from a product roadmap to a development team, up to resource and budget allocation.

-Along with this, product managers are expected to have excellent management and organizational skills, with the ability to develop a roadmap for the entire production process and pick out the most suitable product management framework to use during production.
+Along with this, product managers are expected to have excellent management and organizational skills, with the ability to develop a product vision and roadmap for the entire production process and pick out the most suitable product management framework, such as machine learning, to use during production.

 A Google product manager also needs to have the ability to determine the importance of each component in the production process and allocate resources accordingly.